TobyFrank/cs124-lab2/design/design.md

 Per usual, we faced many challenges.
 We were extremely confused by the initial Firestore implementation since the lab instructions had not specified downloading the Cloud Firestore API (which helped us debug), and so we had to guess on some parts or figure out parts on our own.
 In addition, we had accidentally changed a variable name earlier on (changed from "name" to "text" to more accurately describe the variable) but had forgotten, which caused us a million issues of having to ensure we changed all variables and not catching it earlier since we had forgotten.
 Furthermore, we had trouble with editing parents and children for CSS purposes, and figuring out how to make things look the way we wanted to overall.
 We found ourselves having to go back to CSS documentation to figure out how to make things work.
 For instance, we had trouble making our dropdown box overlay our tabs, even though we had a higher z-index for the dropdown such that the layer should be above it.

+Fourth Lab:

+There were many features we wanted to implemented that we simply could not due to technical issues where we'd have to do a major overhaul of our code.
+For instance, we were so close to showing number of uncompleted subtasks over number of all subtasks for a task list.
+This was a user testing request and it was a challenge to the point that it was more important to ensure accessibility was working over cool features.
+Furthermore we had to restructure many flex and gridboxes due to the new sublists.
+Finally, we struggled with accessibility and correctly tabbing.
+Specifically, we had to ensure that our labels provided enough context to VI and blind users for them to know what tools they were using for what task (this was very important to us) and that navigating with tabs was intuitive.

 <br><br>
 ### 4. Parts of the design you're most proud of